 - turn on eCommerce - see eCommerce overview

-- turn on the Internal Course Catalog - Add courses and learning paths to the catalog
+- turn on the Internal Course Catalog - Catalog: add courses and learning paths to the internal catalog

 Create categories for your portal